Incident Response Plan

 - Database unavailable

-- OpenNode integration completely broken
+- Payment provider integration completely broken (Strike or OpenNode)

 - Data breach or security incident